durangoretro/web/docs/software/ehbasic.md

 Plays a note of pitch `p` (integer value 0...42, chromatic scale from F3 to B6) for `d`/50 seconds.

-In case a similar sentence is found on a _ZX-Spectrum_ programme, it must be rewritten in Durango-X EhBASIC as `BEEP d*50,p+7`
+In case a similar sentence is found on a _ZX-Spectrum_ programme, it must be rewritten in Durango-X EhBASIC as `BEEP d*50,p+7`.

+!!! warning

+	Interrupts are shut off while playing sounds, which may affect timing based on the _jiffy_ counter (`$206-$209`)

 ### `PAUSE n`